Travel Insurance FAQ's

 - Your age at the time of travel

-Travel Insurance by Allianz Global Assistance is based on 8% of the total cost of the trip including all covered components such as air transportation purchased separately.
+Travel Insurance by Allianz Global Assistance is based on 8.25%* of the total cost of the trip including all covered components such as air transportation purchased separately, with a minimum cost of $24.75 per person.
 This plan is available to persons whose primary residence is in the United States.

 The cruise lines use a variety of criteria to price their premiums.
 For example, Carnival Cruise Line prices its premium based on the length of the cruise, with longer cruises requiring a higher premium cost than short ones.
 Holland America Line determines its premium amount by calculating a percentage of the cost of the vacation.
 In addition, some cruise lines offer more than one level of coverage.